pyarmak/entrada-1x-docs/docs/developer/namespace.md

 Available: Entrada 1.3+

-When ever you need to output text on a page should do so like `$translate->_("Your String");`.
+Whenever you need to output text on a page you should do so like `$translate->_("Your String");`.
 Entrada uses Zend_Translate to support multiple front-end languages, and when you wrap your language strings with the magic `_()` method your text can be replaced with the correct language.

 Example Usage:
 ```php